thiagobutignon/insight-loop-mcp-server-sse-toolkit/README.md

 2.  **`script/cli.ts`**:

     - A command-line utility designed to aid in the development and maintenance of tools and prompts.
-    - Provides an interactive menu for creating new tool/prompt files from templates and improving existing tool descriptions (potentially using an external LLM configured via environment variables).
+    - Provides an interactive menu for creating new tool/prompt files from templates and improving existing tool descriptions (using an external LLM configured via environment variables).

 3.  **`mcp-inspector-frontend/`**:
     - A standalone Next.js application serving as a graphical user interface for the MCP server.